 The brand even disclosed its carbon footprint right back in 2012 before many big organizations were willing to do so.
-It also shared its energy sources; even though 27% came from coal, this was almost matched with renewable resources at 23%.
+It also shared its energy sources — even though 27% came from coal, this was almost matched with renewable resources at 23%.

-As many other brands mentioned already, Facebook is also keen to partner with other businesses and organizations that have sustainability at their core.
+As with many other brands mentioned already, Facebook is also keen to partner with other businesses and organizations that have sustainability at their core.